CLSherrod/clsherrod.github.io/_posts/2025-06-26-corp-bonics.md

 ---
 title: Why Corp-bonics Is the Funniest—and Truest—Book About Corporate Life You'll Ever Read
-description: "Why Corp-bonics Is the Funniest—and Truest—Book About Corporate Life You'll Ever Read"
+description: Why Corp-bonics Is the Funniest—and Truest—Book About Corporate Life You'll Ever Read
-preview: "Why Corp-bonics Is the Funniest—and Truest—Book About Corporate Life You'll Ever Read"
+preview: Why Corp-bonics Is the Funniest—and Truest—Book About Corporate Life You'll Ever Read
 date: 2025-06-26
 toc: true
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
   - corporations
-- books
+  - book-review
-permalink: "/corp-bonics/"
+permalink: /corp-bonics/
 published: true
 ---
 **If you’ve ever rolled your eyes at “let’s circle back” or groaned through a Zoom filled with buzzwords, *Corp-bonics* belongs on your desk.**